-Guidelines are in place within the School Policies for House staff and the Health Centre Medical Team to be able to dispense over the counter medications, such as Paracetamol ad Antihistamines.
+Guidelines are in place within the School Policies for House staff and the Health Centre Medical Team to be able to dispense over the counter medications, such as Paracetamol ad Anti-histamines.
 The Health Centre team are also able to administer emergency life-saving drugs through their own protocols and guidelines.
 If you are happy for your child to receive these treatments, please sign below and / or record any specific objections:

 I, (Name of Parent / Guardian)

 Of (permanent address)

 Hereby give consent to my son / daughter (Full name and date of birth)

-To receive over the counter remed dies and if needed, emergency drugs
+To receive over the counter remedies and if needed, emergency drugs

-Signature of Parent / Guardian

-Date

-OR IF NOT WISHING TO CONSENT:

-I do NOT give my consent to the above Please Tick Box
+I do NOT give my consent to the above Please Tick Box •

 Signed

 Date

 PRINT NAME